crate/cloud-howtos/docs/delete-cluster.rst

 In the Console, first we have to select the correct project within which the cluster was deployed.
 To do this, go to the Projects page.
 Here you will see an overview of all projects.
-If you followed the previous tutorial, there should be just one.
+Select the one that contains the cluster you want to delete.

 .. image:: _assets/img/projects.png
    :alt: Cloud Console projects overview